weita0/weita0.github.io/README.md

 # Salute and Self-introduction

 - This is my own blog.
 And my name is weitao.
-Nice to meet you.

-- I work and live in Shanghai.
+- Work and live in Shanghai.

 - Radiohead is my favorite rock band.

-- I also love movies.
+- I love movies and music.